digitranslab/kozmodb/evaluation/README.md

 This project evaluates Kozmodb and compares it with different memory and retrieval techniques for AI systems:

-1. **Established LOCOMO Benchmarks**: We evaluate against five established approaches from the literature: LoCoMo, ReadAgent, MemoryBank, MemGPT, and A-Mem.
+1. **Established LOCOMO Benchmarks**: We evaluate against five established approaches from the literature: LoCoMo, ReadAgent, MemoryBank, KozmoGPT, and A-Mem.
 2. **Open-Source Memory Solutions**: We test promising open-source memory architectures including LangMem, which provides flexible memory management capabilities.
 3. **RAG Systems**: We implement Retrieval-Augmented Generation with various configurations, testing different chunk sizes and retrieval counts to optimize performance.
 4. **Full-Context Processing**: We examine the effectiveness of passing the entire conversation history within the context window of the LLM as a baseline approach.